manideepvvs356/memotioin-analsis/README.md

- This is project is developed by vvs manideep,sumanth pola and dattu burle this is done under the guidance of Dr.Vipul Mishra professor at bennett university.
+ This is project is developed by [vvs manideep],[sumanth pola] and [dattu burle] this is done under the guidance of [Dr.Vipul Mishra] professor at bennett university.